 Kristina Todini, RDN of Fork In The Road, orders a single black espresso.
 She says, “I was never a coffee drinker until I married a man from Italy and now I’ve been converted.
 I love a quick pick-me-up in the morning but I’m caffeine sensitive and draw the line at one, unless I want to toss and turn all night!
 It’s all about finding the right balance and not overdoing caffeine.”

 Kelli Shallal MPH RD, nutrition counseling and communications specialist at Hungry Hobby, enjoys a black light roast with her breakfast in the morning.
 She adds, “I love a whole milk latte for an afternoon snack or pick me up.
 The fat and protein help to keep me full and powered through the afternoon.”

 Judy Barbe, author of Your 6-Week Guide to LiveBest, starts each day with a cappuccino.
 She says, “It’s warm and flavorful, it’s more than a cup of coffee.
 It’s a thing.
 A moment.
 It’s my favorite milk moment.
 Those sips deliver a boost to my bones and help fuel my morning workout.
 It is the tastiest way to meet one of my 3 daily servings.
 How great is that when food feeds your body and soul!”

 What’s your favorite coffee order?
 If you still need some inspo check out this post by dietitian Rachael Hartley.
 Share in the comments below!
-Be sure to also download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.
+Be sure to also sign up for our newsletter for more nutrition tips and recipes.